WALIII/ImBat/README.md

 # ImBat: Calcium Imaging in Bats
-Repository for code used for acquisition and analysis of data from wireless miniature microscopes in freely flying bats.
+Repository for code used for acquisition and analysis of data from wireless miniature microscopes in freely flying bats in the [Yartsev Lab](https://www.michaelyartsev.com) at UC Berkeley.

 ![ScreenShot](images/Wireless_Bat03.png)